PolaX3/piu-kb-hook/README.md

 Download the pre-compiled binary or compile it, then add it to LD_PRELOAD before executing Prime.

 # Default keys
-F1 for test, F2 for service, F5 for player 1 coin, F6 for player 2 coin
+F1 for test, F2 for service, F3 for coin clear, F5 for player 1 coin (coin 1), F6 for player 2 coin (coin 2)

 Pad layout:
 ```